The Sinkhorn algorithm, parabolic optimal transport and geometric Monge-Amp\`ere equations

 \section{Nearly linear complexity on the torus and the sphere}

-In this section we start by showing that the convergerence results in Section \ref{sec:Generalizations-and-outlook} hold in a more general setting where the kernel $\mathcal{K}^{(k)}(x,y):=e^{-kc(x,y)}$ is replaced with an appropriate approximate kernel.
-This extra flexibility is then applied in the setting of optimal transport on the two-sphere, using ``band-limited'' heat-kernels, where it leads to a nearly linear algorithmic cost for the corresponding Sinkorn iterations.
+In this section we start by showing that the convergence results in Section \ref{sec:Generalizations-and-outlook} hold in a more general setting where the kernel $\mathcal{K}^{(k)}(x,y):=e^{-kc(x,y)}$ is replaced with an appropriate approximate kernel.
+This extra flexibility is then applied in the setting of optimal transport on the two-sphere, using ``band-limited'' heat-kernels, where it leads to a nearly linear algorithmic cost for the corresponding Sinkhorn iterations.